BurcinSayin/ButterflyValley/Quests/Mission6/Thrune_Proclamations.md

 # PUBLIC DECREE: THRUNE’S PROCLAMATIONS 📜

+### 📅 Date: 5 Wisdomshadow 4715

 **A Joint Mandate for Order, Duty, and Prosperity in Kintargo**

 By Order of Lord-Mayor **Barzillai Thrune** and in accordance with the principles of the **Eternal Vanguard**, let these proclamations be enacted.
 These decrees uphold the foundational tenets of the Eternal Vanguard's philosophy: **social welfare, hard work, and justice**.

 Adherence is required under the penalty of fine or incarceration by the Dottari.

 ***

-### 📅 Declared: 5 Wisdomshadow 4715
+### ⚠️ NOTICE OF CIVIL PROTECTION: MARTIAL LAW ⚠️

+To ensure the **Public Safety** of the citizenry and to root out anarchist elements threatening our **Social Harmony**, Kintargo is hereby placed under **MARTIAL LAW**.

+**MANDATORY CURFEW:**
+From the hours of **9:00 p.m. to 6:00 a.m.**, all citizens must remain indoors.
+* Only those bearing valid Vanguard authorization documents or Dottari insignia are permitted on the streets during these hours.
+* Violators will be subject to immediate detainment and "civic realignment" at a Correction Center.

+Order is the foundation of freedom.
+Compliance is your Duty.

 ## Proclamation the First: Civic Hygiene and Collective Effort
 All slayers of city pests (defined as doves, mice, and ravens) who present said pests to the Dottari shall be rewarded with a bounty of **1 copper piece**.
 This mandate supports **Public Safety** and promotes the communal effort of keeping our urban environment clean as an act of duty.